jhamadhav/elementalQuests/README.md

 - [x] **Skip** to skip a stage by discarding any points rewarded for that level
 - [x] **End game** to end the game if done

+- [x] Automated test with selenium to test feature functionality

 ## Authentication

 - [x] User Sign up